Last updated on 2026-04-13

-If you're looking to pursue a professional accounting designation or want to take specific accounting courses, the Business Administration program with an Accounting Major at Camosun is the perfect choice!
-This program is designed for detail-oriented individuals who have a knack for numbers and a passion for managing finances.
-It opens the door to one of the fastest-growing occupations today, providing a solid foundation for a rewarding career in accounting, finance, and investment.
+If you're pursuing a professional accounting designation or want to take specific accounting courses, Camosun's Business Administration program with an Accounting Major is the perfect choice!
+This program is designed for detail-oriented individuals who excel with numbers and have a passion for managing finances.
+It offers a pathway to one of the fastest-growing occupations in today's economy, preparing you for a rewarding career in accounting, finance, and investment.

-The Business Administration program with an Accounting Major is structured to be completed in four years if pursued full-time.
-Here’s a brief overview of the program structure:
+The Business Administration program with an Accounting Major at Camosun is structured to be completed in four years if pursued full-time.
+The program offers flexibility with options for both full-time and part-time study.
+Here are some key features of the program:

 - Program Length: 4 years

-- Work Experience: Co-op and internship opportunities available
+- Work Experience: Co-op / Internship opportunities available

 - International Students: Open to international applicants